 https://www.slab.org.uk/guidance/availability-of-abwor-to-a-child/

-This page includes guidance on the availability of ABWOR for proceedings under the Children’s’ Hearings (Scotland) Act 2011 and the Age of Criminal Responsibility (Scotland) Act 2019, when being provided directly to a child who is the subject of the 2011 Act or 2019 Act proceedings.
+This page includes guidance on the availability of ABWOR for proceedings under the Children’s Hearings (Scotland) Act 2011 and the Age of Criminal Responsibility (Scotland) Act 2019, when being provided directly to a child who is the subject of the 2011 Act or 2019 Act proceedings or if your client is under 18 years of age in 2011 Act proceedings

-It explains what you need to be satisfied of when the child can give you direct instructions and sets out the various contexts in which ABWOR may be available.
+It explains you need to be satisfied that the applicant can give you direct instructions and sets out the various contexts in which ABWOR may be available to them.

-If you want to provide ABWOR to the subject child, you need to be satisfied that they are capable of giving you direct instructions.
+If you want to provide ABWOR to any applicant that is under 18 years of age, including the subject child, you need to be satisfied that they can give you direct instructions.

-Whether they are younger than 12 or 12 and over it is for you to be satisfied that they can give such instructions and understand what is involved.
+Whether they are younger than 12, or 12 and over, it is for you to be satisfied that they can give you such instructions and understand what is involved in doing so.

-We will register the application in the name of the child, if advice and assistance has been granted.
-In such cases, we will assume you are satisfied the child has a good understanding of what it means to instruct you.
+We will register the application in the name of the subject child, or other applicant type if they are under 18 years of age, if advice and assistance has been granted.
+In such cases, we will assume you are satisfied that the applicant, who is under 18 years of age, has a good understanding of what it means to instruct you.

-The above also applies to children who are not the subject children of the proceedings in question but may fall within the other applicant types that are entitled to ABWOR for example a Participation Individual.
+The above applies to an applicant who is not the subject child of the proceedings in question but may fall within the other applicant types that are entitled to ABWOR.
+For example, a Participation Individual (a sibling or someone that can establish a sibling like relationship)

 In terms of regulation 3A(1)(a)(iv) of The Advice and Assistance (Assistance by Way of Representation) (Scotland) Regulations 2003 the subject child can be provided with ABWOR where:

-You can also select a templated increase in authorised expenditure to £350.
-This should give you sufficient cover to represent your client at the hearing.
+This should give you sufficient cover to represent the subject child at the hearing.

-If you need cover in excess of £350, you should submit an application for an increase explaining why £350 will be insufficient.
+If you need more than £550, you should submit an online application for an increase explaining why £550 will be insufficient.

-If you need to do the work in excess of £350 urgently, you can contact us by telephone to seek an urgent increase.
+If you need to do work likely to cost more than £550 urgently, you can contact us by telephone to seek an urgent increase.

 In terms of regulation 3A (1)(a)(i) of the Advice and Assistance (Assistance by Way of Representation) (Scotland) Regulations 2003, the subject child can be provided with ABWOR where: